hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 [hCaptcha](https://www.hcaptcha.com/) is a drop-in replacement for reCAPTCHA that puts user privacy first.

-Need to keep out bots? hCaptcha protects privacy while offering better protection than alternatives.
+Need to keep out bots? hCaptcha protects privacy while offering better protection against spam and abuse.
 Help build a better web.

 == How hCaptcha Works ==

 The purpose of a CAPTCHA is to distinguish between people and machines via a challenge-response test, and thus increase the cost of spamming or otherwise abusing websites by keeping out bots.

-To use this plugin, just install it and enter your sitekey and secret in the Settings -> hCaptcha menu after signing up on [hCaptcha.com](https://www.hcaptcha.com/).
+To use this plugin, just install it and enter your sitekey and secret in the Settings -> hCaptcha menu after signing up on hCaptcha.com.

-[hCaptcha Free](https://www.hcaptcha.com/) allows websites to earn rewards while blocking bots and other forms of abuse when a user needs to prove their humanity.
+[hCaptcha Free](https://www.hcaptcha.com/) lets websites earn rewards while blocking bots and other forms of abuse when a user needs to prove their humanity.

-[hCaptcha Pro](https://www.hcaptcha.com/pro) takes this idea and extends it further through advanced machine learning, delivering high security and low friction along with more features like UI customization.
+[hCaptcha Pro](https://www.hcaptcha.com/pro) goes beyond the free hCaptcha service with advanced machine learning to reduce the challenge rate, delivering high security and low friction along with more features like UI customization.

 == Installation ==